 Select Admin from the drop-down menu and then enter your password.
 Leave the password blank by default.
+Type in the graphical authentication code (if you cannot read it, click Regenerate).

 If you get a Page Cannot be Displayed error, please refer to the Troubleshooting section for assistance.